Polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-Recently a possible explanation to the experimentally observed positive $\pzstwo$ at RHIC was proposed based on the additional contribution from fluid shear to the vorticity~\cite{Liu:2021uhn,Becattini:2021suc}.
-The studies in Refs.~\cite{Becattini:2021iol, Fu:2021pok} demonstrate that the fluid shear competes with thermal vorticity and contribute with an opposite phase to the azimuthal angle dependence of hyperon spin polarization.
-Under the assumption of isothermal local equilibrium (hadronization at constant temperature) or hyperons inheriting the spin polarization of the constituent strange quark, the effect of shear prevails over thermal vorticity and their combined effect at least qualitatively explain the experimentally observed azimuthal angle dependence of the hyperon spin polarization in Au--Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV~\cite{Becattini:2021iol, Fu:2021pok}.
-These studies indicate that longitudinal polarization is sensitive to the hydrodynamic gradients as well as the evolution of the spin degrees of freedom through different stages of the evolution of the system created in heavy-ion collisions.
-The measurement of $\pzstwo$ in Pb–Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$~TeV and its comparison with measurements at RHIC as well as different model calculations can provide important insights into the vorticity dynamics in heavy--ion collisions.
-This is due to the fact that different factors such as elliptic flow, lifetimes of QGP and hadronic phases, freeze-out characteristics vary with collision systems and energies and can affect the vorticity dynamics and the resulting polarization.
+Recently a possible explanation to the experimentally observed positive $\pzstwo$ at RHIC was proposed based on the additional contribution to polarization from fluid shear~\cite{Liu:2021uhn,Becattini:2021suc}.
+The studies in Refs.~\cite{Becattini:2021iol, Fu:2021pok} demonstrate that the fluid shear competes with thermal vorticity and contributes with an opposite phase to the azimuthal angle dependence of hyperon spin polarization.
+Under the assumptions of isothermal (at constant temperature) hadronization or that the hyperons inherit the spin polarization of the constituent strange quark, the effect of shear prevails over thermal vorticity and their combined effect qualitatively explains the experimentally observed azimuthal angle dependence of the hyperon spin polarization in Au--Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV~\cite{Becattini:2021iol, Fu:2021pok}.
+These studies indicate that the longitudinal polarization is very sensitive to the hydrodynamic gradients and the evolution of the spin degrees of freedom through different stages of the evolution of the system created in heavy-ion collisions.
+The measurement of $\pzstwo$ in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$~TeV and its comparison with measurements at RHIC as well as theoretical models can provide important insights into the fluid and spin dynamics in heavy--ion collisions.